ITM360-S19/ITM360-Public/C01/README.md

 # For next class

-Read the first chapter of the GitPro book found here https://git-scm.com/book/en/v2
+* Read the first chapter of the GitPro book found here https://git-scm.com/book/en/v2
+* If you haven't done so already, download and install Anaconda Python (https://www.anaconda.com/distribution/), and Microsoft Visual Studio Code (https://code.visualstudio.com/)